 (Obviously you can wear socks with boots.
 But in this post we’re talking about socks with shoes and socks that show.
 And generally your socks don’t show if you have on boots.)

-Besides boots that have a shaft that fits under my pants, I only wear socks with my penny loafers and tassel loafers.
+Other than boots that have a shaft that fits under my pants, I only wear socks with my penny loafers in the winter.
 So that’s what you’ll see here.
 But I think any of the looks I’m sharing today would also work with other menswear inspired shoes.
-Look for more shoe options in the shopping widget at the bottom of the post.

 Consider your Pants Options